Tutorialwork/ProfessionalBans-Webinterface/README.md

 # ProfessionalBans Webinterface
-Webinterface for my minecraft plugin [ProfessionalBans Reloaded](https://github.com/Tutorialwork/ProfessionalBans-Reloaded).
+NEW Webinterface for the Bansystem ProfessionalBans Reloaded!

 # Table of contents